mrib5/typing-speed/README.md

 # typing-speed
-Find out your typing speed, how many words and characters per minute.
+Find out your typing speed, how many words per minute.

 Python 3.7.3 was used, with the following libraries;
 random, time, re